treszkai/pandor/README.md

    - `controller.py`: Class for Mealy machines.
    - `environments.py`: Definitions of environments.
  - `logs`: Logs of runs on the environments below.
+ - `tex`: LaTeX sources of the figures, using TikZ, with commands that might be needed for them defined in `local-commands.tex`.

 ## Test environments